nci/scores/docs/installation.md

 ## Using `pixi` for environment management

-An alternative approach that `scores` supports for installing environments is [`pixi`](pixi.sh), which is a powerful envrionment management tool.
+An alternative approach that `scores` supports for installing environments is [`pixi`](pixi.sh), which is a powerful environment management tool.

 It uses a combination of PyPI and Conda channels. `pixi` is configured in `pyproject.toml` in the root directory of the `scores` github repository.
 It is configured with some default tasks that a user can run in ephemeral environments specific for those tasks (see examples below).

 `pixi` handles creation, swapping, stacking and cleanup of environments automatically, depending on